 Masatsura’s enduring fame is not for winning the battle but rather trying to avenge his father’s death, he fought his way into the opposing camp and came to within meters of meeting his foe when it was clear he would be taken, so he took his life with his own sword.
 His acts are held as a model of filial piety and honor.

 Because of its powerful defensive nature and strategic location, the castle was torn down around 1570.
 All that remains today are the rock walls lining earthen defense structures.

 On your way down you can ponder the history of the castle and its role in the region.
-It was captured by Nagayoshi Miyoshi (1522-1564) and he moved his base there in 1559.
+At the height of a warring states period under a weak empire, it was captured by Nagayoshi Miyoshi (1522-1564) and he moved his base there in 1559.
 The Miyoshi clan held stable control of the economic center in Sakai to the southwest.
 This allowed Nagayoshi to concentrate on keeping the Shogun in Kyoto at bay.

 The climb down offers its own challenging sections and a few nice vistas.
 Before descending into the village of Nozaki you can view the Buddhist Jigenji Temple also known as Nozaki Kannon which can be accessed by crossing a short scenic bridge.
 The temple in coordination with Daito City Mountain Federation offer a downloadable detailed map (in Japanese only.)

 Now you are in the village of Nozaki and it is a short trip to the JR station back to Osaka.